kemsky/creality-k1-max-xy-rails-mod-v2/README.md

 <img title="CAD" alt="CAD" src="images/assembled/cad_assembly.jpg">

+The primary difference from the previous version is MGN9 rail on X axis, it makes X axis lighter and increases maximum accelerations.
+Also, it includes all improvemnts made for regular K1.

 This mod fixes `K1 Max` issues namely excessive ringing/echo, unstable print quality, frequent maintenance, also it makes printer quiet.

  - **This mod does not change print area (almost, clr_noz_start_y: 297)**